cryoem/eman2/sparx/doc/README.txt

 ><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><

 ${SXSCRIPT}
 	Name of the sx script file without ".py" extension. e.g. "sxviper"

+	GUI uses this to generate the command line.
+	Used for title in popup window tabs for this sx script.

+${SXSCRIPT_LABEL}
+	User friendly name of the sx script. e.g. "sxviper"

 	Used for text of the button in main window.

-${SHORT_INFO}
+${SXSCRIPT_SHORT_INFO}
-   A definition (description) for GUI button. e.g. "Validated ''ab initio'' 3D structure determination"
+	A definition (description) for GUI button.
+	e.g. "Validated ''ab initio'' 3D structure determination"

 	Used for a help info of the button and label at the top of main tab.

 ${USAGE_IN_COMMAND_LINE}
 	The usage in command line.
 	e.g "sxviper.py stack  directory  --ir=inner_radius --radius=outer_radius"

 	Used to extract command tokens (i.e. arguments and options of the command).
 	If token includes no prefix, it is assigned as an argument.
 	If token includes prefix of "--" or "-", the parser assume this is an option.
 	The order of command tokens here is also kept in the GUI.
 	The command tokens appears here must exist either in "== Input ==" or "== Output ==" section.

 ${COMMDNA_TOKEN_KEY_BASE}
 	Key base or name of a command token (i.e. arguments and options) without any prefix "--" or "-".